Elik86/finworkspace/README.md

 ## Run the evn

-run the enviroment with "ng serve finfront" - for the frontend app run the library with "ng build --watch"
+run the enviroment with "ng serve finfront" - for the frontend app<br />
+run the library with "ng build --watch"

 ## Regexes